 Summer is when there is heightened activity in the property markets and many buyers are taking their leap into property ownership.
 However, this time of year also brings many other expenses and Christmas spending takes a toll on the household budget.

 A widely accepted benchmark for mortgage repayments is about 30% of your household income.
-When it comes to financial stability, the higher the percentage above 30% is when financial pressures and mortgage stress starts to limit your spending.
+When it comes to financial stability, the higher the percentage above 30%, the more financial pressures and mortgage stress can start to limit your spending.

 Mortgage stress will occur when you start to feel limited for spending on necessities like groceries and unexpected health expenses.